mohsenSy/mohsenSy.github.io/_posts/2018-01-13-data-processing-pipeline.md

 JsonConverter because data is already in JSON format and elasticsearch accepts JSON data by default for indexing.

+You need to wait few seconds to give confluent the chance to start before continuing.

 To start the connector use this command `sudo confluent load elasticsearch-sink` now the connector is up and running and any data written to `logs_data` topic will be indexed in elasticsearch server.